Máiría Cahill: Leaving Sinn Féin

-Labour Senator
+Labour senator

 In February 2015, Cahill received a James Larkin Thirst for Justice award from the Irish Labour Party.
 In November 2015, she received a Special Recognition Award in The Irish Tatler's Woman of the Year Awards.
-Since becoming a public figure, Cahill has written as a political commentator for the Irish Independent and Belfast Telegraph, both part of the Independent News & Media group.
+Since becoming a public figure, Cahill has written as a political commentator for the Sunday Independent and Belfast Telegraph, both part of the Independent News & Media group.

 In October 2015, Labour Party leader Joan Burton announced Cahill had joined the party and she, along with her deputy Alan Kelly, would put her forward as the party's nominee in a by-election to Seanad Éireann's Industrial and Commercial Panel.
 The by-election had been occasioned by the resignation of Senator Jimmy Harte due to illness.
 Cahill secured the party's nomination unopposed and won the election in November 2015 on the first count, with 122 first preferences out of 188 valid votes from Oireachtas members.

 Cahill was criticised by Senator David Norris for failing to satisfactorily answer questions on her links to dissident republican groups and for failing to take part in media debates with other candidates.

 In a March 2016 interview with Catherine Shanahan of the Irish Examiner, Kathleen Lynch, a former Labour Party TD and Minister of state, stated she had no idea as to why Cahill was chosen as the party's by-election candidate.

 Cahill did not contest the 2016 Seanad elections.

 SDLP councillor

 Cahill was co-opted into an SDLP council seat in Lisburn and Castlereagh council in July 2018.
 She had to withdraw from the local election campaign in April 2019, due to a law requiring candidates to publish their home addresses.
-Cahill was unable to do so due to threats made against her.
-The British Government subsequently apologised.
+Cahill was unable to do so due to threats made against her.The British Government subsequently apologised.

 Cahill, along with the Northern Ireland Human Rights Commission, sued the Secretary of State and the NIO, which resulted in a settlement in January 2021.
 As part of the court proceedings, the British Government gave a commitment to change the law and did so in June 2020.
 Candidates are no longer required to publish their home addresses when standing for election.

 Media work

 She first wrote for the Irish Independent in 2014.
-She also writes for the Sunday Independent, interviewing Ian Bailey in mid-2020.
-She also regularly appears as a commentator on radio, frequently on the BBC Nolan Show.
+She also writes for the Sunday Independent, interviewing murder suspect Ian Bailey in mid-2020.
+She has also written for Fortnight and The Spectator magazines also regularly appears as a commentator on radio and television, frequently on the BBC Nolan Show.

+Cahill's memoir Rough Beast was first published by Head of Zeus in September 2023.